 Silver-plated silverware is characterized by electroplating silver onto a base metal like finely toned nickel silver.
 These could include copper, zinc, and nickel alloy, or stainless steel, with the strength and composition of the base metal and the thickness of the silver deposit for its consistency.

 However, sulfur compounds in the air could trigger black tarnish on silver-plated silverware.
-The silver and the base metal can likely corrode and create crusty green deposits when the silver plate is stored in moist conditions.
-That is why it is advised that anyone with a silver-plated silverware item should seriously take care of it to prevent tarnish and corrosion.
+The silver and the base metal can likely corrode and create crusty green deposits in moist conditions.
+Owners should take meticulous care of silverware with a silver plate to prevent tarnish and corrosion.